netxms/netxms-doc/admin/installation.rst

 Major changes between releases
 ==============================

+4.0
+---

+Incompatible attributes in NXSL DCI class: instance now refers to instance value (as in {instance} macro), not instance name as before.
+Instance name can be accessed via attribute "instanceName".

 3.0
 ---
 Notification channels introduced as new functionality.
 SMS configuration automatically moved from server configuration to